 Feel as though you’ve traveled overseas with a visit to the delightful Frankenmuth River Place Shops.
 More than just a place to shop, you can enjoy the full Bavarian experience at the charming shopping village.
 Designed to resemble an authentic German village, the architecture is photogenic.

-The 40+ shops sell an array of goods, including traditional German fare and products, clothing, accessories, toys, and electronics.
+The 40+ shops sell various goods, including traditional German fare and products, clothing, accessories, toys, and electronics.
 There are places to eat, such as a French-style creperie, a pastry shop, and a grill, and various events are held here throughout the year.

 Board the Bavarian Belle Riverboat for a relaxing and informative boat ride along the Cass River, and enjoy the cute streams and waterfalls spread throughout the complex.
 During the Michigan fall you can even experience Oktoberfest here!